How to Budget: A Step-by-Step Guide That You Can Stick to

 You might not get your priorities right the first time, and that’s ok.
 It’s challenging to choose one option over another, and if the first list doesn’t work well, you can always rework it.
 Work to find a balance between “fun” and “responsible” spending.

-I take it a step further and mix my financial goals with my personal ones.
+I take it a step further and mix financial goals with personal ones in my budget.

 Step 3: Find Your Favorite Budgeting Method

 Once you have a complete picture of your finances, it’s time to pick the budgeting method that works best for you.
-The one you choose will depend on how much time and energy you have to devote to it.
+The one you choose will depend on the amount of time and energy you have to devote to it.

 If you feel comfortable creating an old-fashioned budget worksheet in Excel, you can do that.
 We’ve got a few super simple ideas you can try if charts make your eyes glaze over.